-As we’re ordering coffee at the little shack by the pier, the warm wind gently grazes my face, carrying its mouthfuls of salty ambitions.
+As we’re ordering coffee at the little shack by the pier, the warm wind gently grazes my face, carrying mouthfuls of salty ambitions with it.

 A few miles south of Soledad, the Salinas River drops in close to the hillside bank and runs deep and green.
 The water is warm too, for it has slipped twinkling over the yellow sands in the sunlight before reaching the narrow pool.

 – John Steinbeck, Of Mice and Men, Chapter 1

 On a day when we had no plans other than working on our laptops, this sounded like an invitation – one that was too good to pass.